Marie Rose sauce: Argentina

 In Argentina, salsa golf is a similar sauce created in the 1920s at a golf course, hence the name.

 United States

 In the United States, a similar sauce, fry sauce, is sometimes served with french fries.
-Another similar sauce called Thousand Island dressing is popular in the United States and Canada.
+A related sauce and dressing called Thousand Island dressing is popular in the United States and Canada.
 The Thousand Island dressing recipe reputedly originated from the Thousand Islands between the state of New York and the province of Ontario.
+Russian dressing is also similar, with mayonnaise, ketchup, horseradish, and other ingredients.

 Ireland

 In Ireland, Marie Rose sauce refers primarily to just ketchup and mayonnaise, and often salt and pepper.
 Marie Rose sauce in chip shops is usually known as "burger sauce", though there are many names in use.
 However, the above British versions are also used in Ireland.
 The name used is dependent on where it is being served (e.g. chip shop) and what the sauce is accompanying (such as chips or salad).
 More formal recipes may also incorporate ingredients such as horseradish, herbs, and Irish brandy.

 Some restaurants may top or accompany Marie Rose sauce with Irish cheddar cheese.